This article is part of a larger series on POS Systems.

 Shopify is an ecommerce platform with an equally detailed POS app that has tools to manage inventory across all sales channels.
 If you sell online and in person, Shopify is the best POS inventory system because you can track all customer orders and on-hand stock in a centralized system.
 It includes integrated barcode scanners, detailed inventory reporting, and stock monitoring tools.

-Based on our criteria, Shopify’s POS inventory system received a score of 4.32 out of 5, leading popular competitors like Square and Lightspeed in cross-channel inventory management features.
-It earned high marks for the system’s granular, multichannel inventory control, along with purchase ordering tools, mobile apps, and a user-friendly interface.
+Based on our criteria, Shopify’s POS inventory system received a score of 4.40 out of 5, taking the lead against popular competitors like Square and Lightspeed in cross-channel inventory management features.
+It earned high marks for the system’s granular, multichannel inventory control, purchase ordering tools, mobile apps, and user-friendly interface.

 - Product organization: Create collections for different seasons or categories, manage multiple variants, and assign SKUs.